Steve Cook's importance to the AFC Bournemouth backline continues to grow seven years after he first joined the club.

 In his maiden top-flight season, Cook played a pivotal part as Bournemouth finished 16th, scoring the winner against Swansea and the first of two goals as the Cherries overcame local rivals Southampton.

-Bournemouth’s number three then started the 2016/17 campaign as he left off, retaining his place in the starting line-up and scoring in the remarkable 6-1 victory over Hull City and the breathtaking 4-3 win against Premier League giants Liverpool.
+Bournemouth’s number three started the 2016/17 campaign as he left off, retaining his place in the starting line-up and scoring in the remarkable 6-1 victory over Hull City and the breathtaking 4-3 win against Premier League giants Liverpool.

 SPONSORED BY: Yates